What are Enzymes? What are Restriction Enzymes?

 - Enzymes perform their action at the site(s) where they are produced.
 Whereas hormones exert their action at different places from where they are produced and carried by the blood.

-- Enzymes are produce in exocrine glands.
+- Enzymes are produced in exocrine glands.
 Whereas hormones are produced in the endocrine glands.

 - Enzymes participate in metabolism whereas hormones control metabolic activity by signaling the cell to perform various body functions.